cruz-s98319/Card-Matching-Milestone-Project-1/README.md

 For the first milestone project, I was deciding between a couple of old school games such as the snake game, tic tac toe, and a memory card game.
 I decided to go with the memory card game as I thought that it would be the best way to utilize simple Javascript for the mechanics and put emphasis on the CSS as out of the two languages, I am more comfortable with CSS.

 I used a started code for HTML, CSS, and Javascript from ChatGPT.
-Over time, I built on top of the starter code and also referenced a starter code from JavaScript Academy on Youtube/GitHub.
+Over time, I built on top of the starter code and also referenced a tutorial code from JavaScript Academy on Youtube/GitHub.
 The link to JavaScript Academy is below: https://github.com/javascriptacademy-stash/memory-card-game